Nissan hands Edelman $10m brief to 'modernise' its global comms function

 A statement from the company said: "We are excited to welcome the Edelman team to the Nissan family and look forward to working with them on the modernisation of our global communications function and [in helping] support the growth strategy of our company and our brands."

-Adashek said Edelman would handle PR for the Nissan, Datsun and Infinit car brands, which are owned by the Nissan Motor Company.
+Adashek said Edelman would handle PR for the Nissan, Datsun and Infiniti car brands, which are owned by the Nissan Motor Company.

 Adashek added that Edelman’s remit would include "all traditional strands of PR".
 He said: "Edelman’s work will include product, internal, corporate and other special projects."